umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 # Move your Umbraco Cloud project to dedicated resources

-In this article, you can read about how you enable your Umbraco Cloud project to run on dedicated resources and what you need to be aware of before you do so.
+In this article, you can read about how you can move your Umbraco Cloud project to dedicated resources and what you need to be aware of before you do so.

 ## Before you move your project to dedicated resources